-What is the Difference between Gain vs Volume?
-Easy Comparison of these 2!
+What is the Difference between Gain vs Volume

 For instance, you are at a show or rehearsal and also you turn to your amp, or maybe your mixer, and you need to make one thing louder.
 You will more than possibly be confronted by a set of knobs or perhaps even a fader that may have any of the next labels: gain, trim, level, volume, master, or a similar moniker.
 So which one are you supposed to reach for and when?

 The distinction between gain and volume, particularly, confuses many individuals.
 As is my traditional goal, we will hopefully assist to clear things up just a little for those of you who might not fully understand what every knob accomplishes.

 With the volume knob, you control the volume knob and you need to be careful how hard you hit it.
 How loud the output signal, the more problems you will have with it later on.
 On a guitar amp, you maybe can go harder to get some color out of it, but that is for the guitar amp only.

 Also, be wary of the input signal path.
 The signal path should be routed accordingly if you want to avoid any problems further on.
 So, without any further ado, let’s dig into the topic and try to demystify these two processes.

 Gain is the ratio between the volume on the input and the volume on the output of an electrical circuit.
 That’s what it really is, regardless of each different website telling you it is simply “the volume on the input.”

 It will get extra complicated, dealing with voltage and current in electronics (every part we use to record).
 Amplitude is measured in voltage, which is a direct corollary to volume.